New book and lecture series at schools and science museums about a National Geographic-featured family adventure. Read more

 "PERSONALIZED VIDEO" Award.
 We'll send you a video (via e-mail) from the Lewis & Clark Trail thanking you by name.Estimated delivery:

 "BOOK LOVER" Award.
-Autographed copy of "Rising Son: A Father and Son’s Bike Adventure across Japan" (paperback edition).Estimated delivery:Add $10 USD to ship outside the US
+Autographed copy of "Rising Son: A Father and Son’s Bike Adventure across Japan" (paperback edition).Estimated delivery:Ships anywhere in the world

 "BOOK LOVER DELUXE" Award.
-Autographed copy of "Daunted Courage: The Perils of Cycling the Lewis and Clark Trail with Kids" (paperback, target publish date: May 2014), and your name listed in the acknowledgments section.Estimated delivery:Add $10 USD to ship outside the US
+Autographed copy of "Daunted Courage: The Perils of Cycling the Lewis and Clark Trail with Kids" (paperback, target publish date: May 2014), and your name listed in the acknowledgments section.Estimated delivery:Ships anywhere in the world

 "BOOK LOVER EXTREME" Award.
 Receive an early manuscript of "Daunted Courage: The Perils of Cycling the Lewis and Clark Trail with Kids" before it is officially published.
 You will have a chance to suggest changes to the text (although I reserve the right to decide whether to include them) and be listed as an official reviewer.Estimated delivery:

 "BOOK LOVER - DOUBLE THE LOVE" Award.
-Receive an autographed copy of "Rising Son: A Father and Son's Bike Adventure across Japan" (paperback) and an autographed copy of "Daunted Courage: The Perils of Cycling the Lewis & Clark Trail with Kids," (paperback, target May 2014), and your name listed in the acknowledgments of "Daunted Courage."Estimated delivery:Add $20 USD to ship outside the US
+Receive an autographed copy of "Rising Son: A Father and Son's Bike Adventure across Japan" (paperback) and an autographed copy of "Daunted Courage: The Perils of Cycling the Lewis & Clark Trail with Kids," (paperback, target May 2014), and your name listed in the acknowledgments of "Daunted Courage."Estimated delivery:Ships anywhere in the world

 0 backers Limited (10 left of 10)